1. What is T.E.A.C.H. D.C. Early Childhood® Washington, DC (T.E.A.C.H. D.C.)?

 - T.E.A.C.H.
-(Teacher Education and Compensation Helps) provides comprehensive scholarships for early childhood center teachers, family providers, and directors to work toward earning an associate’s or bachelor’s degree in Early Childhood Education or a related field.
+D.C.
+(Teacher Education and Compensation Helps) provides comprehensive scholarships for early childhood center teachers, family providers and directors to work toward earning an associate or bachelor’s degree in early childhood education or a related field.

-- T.E.A.C.H. improves the quality of teaching as well as the overall quality of early care and education by increasing teachers’ education, compensation and retention, and decreasing turnover.
+- T.E.A.C.H.
+D.C. improves the quality of teaching as well as the overall quality of early care and education by increasing teachers’ education, compensation and retention and decreasing turnover.

 2. Who is eligible for the scholarship?